-Patriots Share Two Common Stats With Past Super Bowl Winners After Week 7
+NESN

 The Patriots’ win over the Jets also was their second thirty-plus-point shutout victory of the season.
 Only the 1991 Washington Redskins and the present-day Patriots have enjoyed two wins in the first seven weeks of a season in the Super Bowl era (since 1966).

 Patriots don’t need Bill Belichick to tell them these stats don’t represent a guaranteed Super Bowl win.
-Nevertheless, the numbers will add useful perspective to the Patriots’ undefeated start.
+Nevertheless, the numbers will add a useful perspective to the Patriots’ undefeated start.
 Now on to Cleveland.

 Thumbnail photo via Brad Penner/USA TODAY Sports Images